bnbalsamo/bnbalsamo.github.io/_drafts/compose_workflow.md

 each of these development environments is built by the project specific docker-compose.yml file.
 This file has two very important attributes:

-1) It pulls all the other services from the image repository
+1. It defines an image _and_ a build context for the local service
-2) It defines an image _and_ a build context for the local service
+2. It pulls all the other services from the image repository

 This allows the local development environment to pull all the other portions of the project from the centralized repository, and builds the local service from the build context - allowing the developer to